The service is nationwide, supporting 20,000 patients a year.

 The Head Office is situated in Bodø.
 Our medical technical division is in Trondheim and our Flight Coordination Center is in Tromsø.

-The aviation part of the National Air Ambulance Service is put out to tender.
+The aviation part of the Air Ambulance Service of Norway is put out to tender.

 Two civilian air operators are under contract by Air Ambulance Services of Norway: